A Day in the Life

 * Lunch is spent engaging in meaningful conversations and building relationships with students of Terra Verde.
 Following lunch, students have free time to play games with peers or hang out in a sensory-friendly room.

 * Afternoon activities are extracurricular and vocational, focusing on job skills training on and off-site, as well as building students’ leisure repertoire.

 * Students have the opportunity to explore vocational interests and learn skills to prepare them for future employment.
 Community-based instruction (CBI) is an integral component to vocational training, and community trips are made weekly.
 CBI occurs throughout the community, including the grocery store, library, theater, animal sanctuary, restaurant, and many more locations where students learn a job skill, practice a social skill, and/or involve themselves in a leisure activity.

-* Leisure activity options include photography, 2D/3D art, music performance, dance, equine care, sports such as bowling, swimming, or soccer, and much more.
+* Leisure activity options include photography, 2D/3D art, music performance, dance, equine care, sports such as archery, fishing, disc golf, baseball, and much more.

 * Social skills and communication are woven into the daily curriculum and activities, so students learn appropriate social skills and how to interact with peers, adults, and community members continuously throughout the school day.